Artistic Leadership Residency

 The performing arts sector is experiencing rapid and intensive change.
 Shifting public interest, a call for more inclusive practices, the changing role of civic institutions in society, and the impact of technology are just a few of the forces that are altering what it means to be an artistic organization today.

-Being an artistic leader is more complex and challenging than ever and requires a profound understanding of the communities you intend to serve.
+Being an artistic leader is more complex and challenging than ever and requires a profound understanding of the communities being served.
 This means building relationships with new audiences and being brave enough to lead change.
-Major Canadian cultural institutions are undergoing a rare moment of generational transition as long-serving leaders begin to retire.
+Major Canadian cultural institutions are undergoing an important chapter of transition as long-serving leaders begin to retire and as calls for equity and inclusivity become more urgent.
 The NTS Artistic Leadership Residency program is a national first, designed to serve the artistic milieu during this moment of change and prepare emerging artistic leadership to successfully helm Canada’s performing arts institutions.
-The program focuses on leadership and organizational skills rather than the development of artistic practice.

-The Artistic Leadership Development Program is aimed at artistic practitioners who are hoping to assume leadership roles in institutional contexts.
-Artists should have at least 8 years of professional practice and be on a trajectory to assume the role of Artistic Director in the near future.
-Artistic Directors of the future will not exclusively come from Directing or Acting backgrounds, so practitioners of all kinds should consider this program.
+The Artistic Leadership Residency Program is aimed at artistic practitioners who are hoping to assume leadership roles in institutional contexts.
+Artists should have a minimum of 5-10 years of professional practice and the ambition to assume a role of Artistic Director or equivalent in the near future.
+Artistic Directors of the future will not exclusively come from Directing or Acting backgrounds; therefore practitioners of all disciplines will be considered for this program.